-Game of the Week A&M Tops State in College Clash BY ALONZO CHANEY BIRMINGHAM--The Alabama A & M Bulldogs downed the Alabama State Hornets 36 to 19 last Saturday in college football's Magic City Classic.
+Game of the Week A&M Tops State in College Clash BY ALONZO CHANEY BIRMINGHAM -- The Alabama A & M Bulldogs downed the Alabama State Hornets 36 to 19 last Saturday in college football's Magic City Classic.
 At first the teams seemed evenly matched, but then Onree Jackson passed to Maurice Coleman for a 29-yard touchdown that tilted the match for A & M, 6 to 0.
 In the second quarter, A & M's defense was red-hot, Melvin Hines of the Huntsville Bulldogs blocked a State NOLEN'S GROCERY Groceries, Notions, School Supplies 735 E. Academy St. Troy, Ala.

-touchdown.
-Joe Haugabrook scored the two-point conversion with a right-end sweep.

-The Hornets struck back after they recovered a fumble on A & M's 36yard line.
+touchdown, Joe Haugabrook scored the two-point conversion with a right-end sweep, The Hornets struck back after they recovered a fumble on A & M's 36yard line.
 After a series of short plays, Charles Mitchell passed to Jerry Allen for the score.
 But Bulldog quarterback Jackson was on target all afternoon.
 He tossed a 50yard pass to Thomas Jones for one TD.
 Then he connected on two consecutive 35-yard passes, before scoring on a two-yard run.
-Haugabrook passed to Terry Batesfor theextra point, making the score 28 to 6 at halftime.
+Haugabrook passed to Terry Bates for the extra point, making the score 28 to 6 at halftime.
 In the third period, State started to come alive.
-After eight plays, the Hornets scored on a five-yard run by cola, Fla., 20 to 13.
-Willie Wilkinson, but the extra point failed, Still fired up, State's Harry Scott intercepted a pass and returned it to A & M's 33-yard line.
-Then Johnny Pleasant ran 33 yards for the touch- Alabama Christian The weekly meeting will be held at 7 p.m.
+After eight plays, the Hornets scored on a five-yard run by A & M's 33-yard line.
+Then Johnny Alabama Christian Movement for Human Rights The weekly meeting will be held at 7 p.m.
 Monday, Nov.
 7, at the Galilee Baptist Church, 1013 N. 23 St., the Rev. R. H. Thompkin, pastor.
-This is the kick-off for 1967.
-Speaker will be the Rev. F. L. Shuttlesworth.
+This is the kick-off for punt, picked it up, and ran for a 25-yard down, and Mitchell kicked the extra point.
+That made it 28 to 19, but State never got any closer.
 A & M ended the scoring with a 17yard pass from Haugabrook to Jones.
 Haugabrook passed to Coleman for the extra points.
 A & M has now won its last seven games against State.

 Mobile Teams Win BY JOHN C. DIAMANTE MOBILE -- Football fans cheered two of their favorite high school teams to homecoming victories here last Saturday.
-Mobile Central High's Wildcats downed Carver of New Orleans, La., 34 to 24, and Toulminville's Rattlers defeated Booker T. Washington of Pensa- The full day's activities started in the morning with a parade of marching bands that circled the northern part of the city.
-Then, in an afternoon struggle in Prichard Stadium, Toulminville upped its record to 4 and 3 by putting down the A pass from Jerome Bettis to Percy With four seconds left in the half, however, Bettis passed 53 yards to John Morisette in the end zone, and the score stood 13 to 13 at intermission.
-It stood that way until the final period, when the Rattlers scored the winning TD on a 21-yard run by Morisette.
-Saturday night, 2,858 spectators watched Central High run its record to 6 and 1 at Hartwell Field.
-Resounding encouragement from Miss Homecoming, Joyce Knight, and her court brought the team to its senses after the visitors took a six-point lead in the first quarter.
-Central scored on a 36-yard dash by William Hives; a 16-yard pass to James Lewis; a 23-yard run by Lewis; a 50yard pass to Ernest Taylor; and a sixyard charge by Taylor.
-NAACP Meets In Montgomery Roger Wilkins, nephew of NAACP life memberships--in the NAACP, "A to have to work harder and give more."
+Mobile Central High's Wildcats downed Carver of New Orleans, La., 34 to 24, and Toulminville's Rattlers defeated Booker T. Washington of Pensacola, Fla., 20 to 13.
+The full day's activities started in the morning with a parade of marching bands that circled the northern part of the city.
+Then, in an afternoon struggle in Prichard Stadium, Toulminville upped Pensacola Wildcats.

+With four seconds left in the half, however, Bettis passed 53 yards to John Morisette in the end zone, and the score stood 13 to 13 at intermission.
+It stood that way until the final period. when the Rattlers scored the winning TD on a 21-yard run by Morisette.
+Saturday night, 2,858 spectators watched Central High run its record to 6 and 1 at Hartwell Field, Resounding encouragement from Miss Homecoming, Joyce Knight, and her court brought the team to its senses after the visitors took a six-point lead in the first quarter.
+Central scored on a 36-vard dash by William Hives; a 16-yard pass to James Lewis; a 23-yard run by Lewis; a 50yard pass to Ernest Taylor; and a sixyard charge by Taylor.
+NAACP Meets In Montgomery MONTGOMERY -- The Alabama